qiy-chen/Museum-Project-2022/Deliverable-1-Report.md

 Date: Oct 18

 Summary:
-* Present: Sam, Emma, Alex, Jeanine
+* Present: Sam, Emma, Alex, Jeanine, Qi
 * Checked and prioritized all requirements, and distributed top 6 requirements for use-case diagrams
 * Action items:
   * Log top 15 requirements as issues on GitHub